Our Story

 Aashima Sisodia

-Aashima is a junior at IMSA.
+Aashima is a senior at IMSA.
 Her favorite topic in math is geometric probability.
 When she isn’t doing anything JHMC related, she is drinking a matcha latte or bubble tea and listening to a science podcast or some music.
 She also enjoys debating, painting along with Bob Ross, and swimming.

 Vidyoot Senthil Venkatesh

-Vidyoot is a junior at IMSA.
+Vidyoot is a senior at IMSA.
 Outside of JHMC, he is engaged in debate, coding, and robotics.
 He can most often be spotted at his desk coding, after devouring a bag of Takis, or in the robotics lab piecing together parts.
 During his pastime, he enjoys playing soccer with friends and running.

 Arjun Cherukuri

-Arjun is a sophomore at IMSA who enjoys volleyball, obsesses over corgis, pursues his passion for medicine, and grinds out math problems in his free time – calculus is pretty neat :).
+Arjun is a senior at IMSA who enjoys volleyball, obsesses over corgis, pursues his passion for medicine, and grinds out math problems in his free time – calculus is pretty neat :).
 Also, Arjun finds chemistry really interesting as long as there ‘Argon’na be chemistry puns.
 Finally, Arjun disagrees with the idea of pineapple on pizza and that should be noted.

 Card image cap